dyeo/dt.py/README.md

 ### What is Datatag?

 Datatag is yet-another file format.
 The goal of which is:
-1. To be simple to write.
+1. To be quick to write.
 2. To be quick to parse.
 3. To be accessible to both programmers and non-programmers.